A Step by Step Guide

 How Long Should I Wait After Eating to Brush My Teeth?

-If you typically brush after eating breakfast, try to wait.
-Waiting to brush is even more important if you eat or drink something acidic, such as citrus.
-Brushing too soon after having acidic foods or drinks can remove enamel on your teeth that’s been weakened by the acid.
+If you typically brush after eating breakfast, try to wait at least 60 minutes.3 Waiting to brush is even more important if you eat or drink something acidic, such as citrus juices or soda.
+Brushing too soon after having acidic foods or drinks can remove enamel on your teeth that’s been weakened by the acid.3

 Should You Brush Your Gums?

-Good oral hygiene, including brushing and flossing at least twice every day, can help prevent some gum infections, cavities, and tooth loss.
-Brushing too hard or with hard bristles can damage your gums, so be sure to use good techniques.
+Good oral hygiene, including brushing and flossing at least twice every day, can help prevent gingivitis, cavities, and tooth loss.6 Brushing too hard or with hard bristles can damage your gums, so be sure to use good techniques.2,5

 How Often Should You Change Your Toothbrush?